skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/container-guidelines.md

 For the containerized Application Deployment the following deployment types can be utilized

-#### Deployment
+#### Kubernetes Deployment

-For long running applications use this type and see examples in (:warning: TODO based on skeleton) [deployment.yaml](https://github.com/cariad-cloud/residency-sim-data-handler/blob/main/chart/templates/deployment.yaml)
+For long running applications use this Kubernetes Deployment type (see example in [deployment.yaml](../quickstart-lambda-to-quarkus-rest/chart/templates/deployment.yaml))
 * Ensure there is
   * a `ServiceAccountName`
   * `probes` (see below)